xaynetwork/xaynet/docs/network_architecture.rst

 *Participants*, and perform the *Aggregation* of the individual updates returned by the *Participants*.

-The **Participants** are mostly stateless process that receive from the *Coordinator* a global model and the machine learning task to execute.
-Once they finish executing the machine learning task they return to the *Coordinator* the updated model.
+The **Participants** are mostly stateless processes that receive from the *Coordinator* a global model and the machine learning task to execute.
+Once they finish executing the machine learning task they return the updated model to the *Coordinator*.

 Federated Machine Learning Flow